-I grew up wanting to be a train driver (for the hat), a circus master (for the moustache) or a children’s book illustrator (to read picture books all day).
+I grew up in a country town in the South West of WA wanting to be a train driver for the conductor’s hat, a circus master for the top hat or a children’s book illustrator for the beret.

-In my teens I pursued my illustration dream by drawing cartoons for a newspaper aged fourteen and picking up a book contract with an indie publisher aged seventeen.
+In my teens I pursued my illustration dream by drawing cartoons for a newspaper aged fourteen and picking up my first book contract with an indie publisher aged seventeen.

 1) I love growing oak trees – I’ve planted over fifteen varieties on my hill.

-3) My studio is so messy I use acrobatic methods including jumping, skipping and swinging to reach my desk.
+3) My studio gets messy when I’m making books.
+I use acrobatic methods – including jumping, skipping and swinging – to reach my desk.

 4) I once built a boat from an old kitchen sink.
-Its maiden voyage lasted five glorious minutes before the plug exploded.
+Its maiden voyage lasted five glorious minutes before the plug was dislodged.
 Like a good captain I went down with my ship.

 5) I have a large collection of woolly beanies, but most of them are lost.
 I suspect they were eaten by a fiercely-hungry-beanie-eating monster.

-6) My favourite chicken is a frizzle.
-They always look like they’ve just been electrocuted!
+6) My favourite breed of chicken is a frizzle.
+Their feathers look like my hair in the morning.